google/flax/docs/flip/1009-optimizer-api.md

 called directly in the train loop and must take care of processing the pytrees of parameters and optimizer state with a `jax.tree_multimap()`.
-For more complex optimizers this can become a hassle but we can provide a small functional helper that takes care of this:
+For more complex optimizers this can become a hassle but we can provide a small functional helper `@multimap` that takes care of this:

 ```python
   def update_fn(